• Skip to main content

 Understanding Sleep Apnea

 Sleep apnea is when breathing repeatedly stops and starts during sleep, affecting health and quality of life.
 Ear, nose, and throat doctors play a key role in diagnosing and treating this disorder.
+Procedures such as BMT surgery can sometimes help address underlying causes.
 Early treatment is essential to prevent complications and improve sleep quality.

 Symptoms of Sleep Apnea